Property rights of second wife and her children in 2025

-Entering into a second matrimony while your one is still married to one’s first spouse is illegal under the law governing Hindu marriages.
-However, if the marriage is valid, then the second wife’s children have property rights in the husband’s ancestral and other properties.
+Entering into a second matrimony while your still married and have your first spouse is illegal under the law governing Hindu Marriages.
+However, if the second marriage is done after divorcing the first wife and is valid in the eyes of the law, then the second wife’s children have property rights in the husband’s ancestral and other properties.
 To know more about the property rights of second wife one has to refer to the Hindu Adoptions and Maintenance Act of 1956 and the Hindu Succession Act of 1956.

-This basically means that the rights of a second wife in Indian on the property of her husband are primarily determined by two factor:
+This basically means that the rights of a second wife in Indian on the property of her husband are primarily determined by:

 When is a second marriage legally valid?

-In October 2023, the Delhi High Court reiterated the point that under the Hindu Marriage Act, a second marriage will not be valid if spouses of either partner are alive.
-A violation of this condition renders the second marriage void under Section 11 of the Act, the Delhi High Court has ruled, adding that the consent of the parties does not confer legality to such a marriage.
+According to the section 5 of the Hindu Marriage Act, 1955, a second marriage has legal status only when ‘at the time of marriage, none of the parties has a living spouse’.
+For instance, in October 2023, the Delhi High Court reiterated that under the Hindu Marriage Act, a second marriage will not be valid if spouses of either partner are alive.
+A violation of this condition renders the second marriage void under Section 11 of the Act, the Delhi High Court ruled, adding that the consent of the parties does not confer legality to such a marriage.

 Succession laws in India treat a second wife equal to the first one based on the legal status of the marriage.
 A second marriage will be legal in the following circumstances: